Skatteetaten/terraform-nomad-nifiregistry/example/standalone_git/README.md

 ```

 ## Consul Key Value Store
-The parameter `repo` and `branch` are also sent by parameters from CLI.
+The `repo` and `branch` are also sent by parameters from CLI.
 We use Consul Key Value Store for storing these variables.

 To get the `repo` and `branch` from Consul visit [Consul-UI](http://localhost:8500/ui/dc1/kv).
 Alternatively, you can ssh into the vagrant box with `vagrant ssh` , and use the consul binary to get the `repo` and `branch`.
 See the following commands: